 where $N_{\rm test}$ is the number of test samples, while $\hat{c}$ and $c$ are the estimated and true Zernike coefficients, respectively.

-In Fig.~\ref{fig:sign_ambi} we compare the performance per mode between four cases for two spatial frequency contents and levels of aberrations.
-A network using only in-focus PSFs in the non-polarized case with the VVC yields no correction for even Zernike modes, because the model tends to predict zero for the coefficients facing the ambiguity (due to the $l_2$-norm training loss).
+In Fig.~\ref{fig:sign_ambi} we compare the performance per mode between four cases for two different aberration contents.
+A network using only in-focus PSFs in the nonpolarized case with the VVC yields no correction for even Zernike modes, because the model tends to predict zero for the coefficients facing the ambiguity (due to the $l_2$-norm training loss).
 For odd modes, the model is able to provide some correction, even though its quality is limited by the loss function, which does not discriminate between even and odd modes.
 Adding defocused PSFs as input solves the problem as expected \citep{Quesnel:20}.
-In the dual-polarization case, a network using either one or both circular polarization states separately as input (SVC and VVC respectively) also yields good performance for even modes as well as for odd modes.
-This indicates that the sign ambiguity is lifted properly with these two approaches.
+In the dual-polarization case, a network using either one or both circular polarization states separately as input (SVC and VVC, respectively) also yields good performance for even modes as well as for odd modes.
+This indicates that the sign ambiguity is properly lifted with these two approaches.

-It is noteworthy that the performance depends marginally on the Zernike mode: the error tends to increase for larger angular azimuthal orders, at a given radial order.
+It is noteworthy that the performance marginally depends on the Zernike mode: the error tends to increase for larger angular azimuthal orders at a given radial order.
 Our interpretation is that since the phase information is of higher spatial frequency and located closer to the edge of the pupil in these cases, it is more difficult for the CNN model to identify those features.